ait-energy/matsim-model-vienna/README.md

 Depending on the socio-demographics of each agent, we yield the probability of him/her to be part of each of the two classes.
 Based on these probabilities, we split the population in ten supopulations (according to quantiles), and estimate the parameters for each subpopulation.

-This highlight is also available in the open access model (see the subpopulations in [config.xml](config.xml))!

-## Differences Between the Open Access Model and the Full Model

-While the **full model is intermodal** through usage of the *Ariadne* routing framework, the **open access model only uses MATSim car routing and teleportation of all other modes**.

-The open access model

-1. is more coarsely calibrated.
-2. tends to underestimate trip durations and distances by around 30% due to teleporting instead of actual route calculation all modes but car.
+See subpopulations and their `scoringParameters` in [config.xml](config.xml).

 ## Literature

+- Churanek, R. & Steinnocher, K. (2017). *Räumliche Modellierung der Tagesbevölkerung in Wien*.
+Proceedings of 22nd International Conference on Urban Planning, Regional Development and Information Society.
+- Greene, W. H., & Hensher, D. A. (2003). *A latent class model for discrete choice analysis: contrasts with mixed logit*.
+Transportation Research Part B: Methodological, 37(8), 681-698.
 - Hörl, S., Balać, M., & Axhausen, K. W. (2019). *Pairing discrete mode choice models and agent-based transport simulation with MATSim*.
 In 2019 TRB Annual Meeting Online (pp. 19-02409).
-- Greene, W. H., & Hensher, D. A. (2003). *A latent class model for discrete choice analysis: contrasts with mixed logit*.
-Transportation Research Part B: Methodological, 37(8), 681-698.

 ### Preferred Citation